qinghaoh/qinghaoh.github.io/_posts/2020-12-10-topological-sorting.markdown

 }
 {% endhighlight %}

-[Detect Cycles in 2D Grid][detect-cycles-in-2d-grid]
+Similar problem in grid: [Detect Cycles in 2D Grid][detect-cycles-in-2d-grid]

-Don't visit the last cell.
+To complete DFS in grid to simulate directed graph, in each DFS path we don't visit the prev visited cell.

 ## Cycle Length